 - artificial replacement – where the natural lens is removed and replaced with an artificial one, similar to cataract surgery

-Phakic lens implants may achieve better results than lens replacements, in terms of improving vision on a long-term basis.
-However, the technique carries a higher risk of complications, such as cataracts.
+Phakic lens implants may achieve better results than lens replacements in terms of improving vision on a long-term basis.
+But the technique carries a higher risk of complications, such as cataracts.

-Overall, most people will experience a significant improvement in their vision and around one in four may have almost completely normal vision ("20/20" vision) afterwards.
+Overall, most people will experience a significant improvement in their vision.
+Around 1 in 4 may have almost completely normal vision ("20/20" vision) afterwards.

 A lens replacement may be more suitable for older adults with damage to their eyes or an eye condition other than short-sightedness, such as cataracts or glaucoma.

-Also, as both techniques are relatively new, there is little information about whether they are safe or effective in the long term.
+Also, as both techniques are relatively new, there's little information about whether they're safe or effective in the long term.

 Risks and complications